danmaclean/tao_of_programming/docs/01-Reflection.md

 ## Reflection and critique as programming tools

 The extent to which programming is a slow, difficult and often collaborative effort isn't widely appreciated.
 Stereotypes of 'hackers' in media abound - and this stereotype suggests that building a program comes from heroic spurts of inspiration and esoteric knowledge.
-More realistically building a program is a slow process that involves thinking about a problem, weighing up different potential solutions and expressing them.
-Reflecting on these things and criticising them (in the strict neutral sense of evaluating and assessing dispassionately) are really important tools for advancing the program.
+More realistically, building a program is a slow process that involves thinking about a problem, weighing up different potential solutions and expressing them.
+Reflecting on problems and potential solutions and criticising them (in the strict neutral sense of evaluating and assessing dispassionately) are really important tools for advancing the solution to a problem and its implementation in a program.

+The aim of this section is to encourage practice in these skills.

-Many parts of this guide will involve reflection and discussion, so having someone you feel comfortable discussing stuff with will be helpful.
+As so much of this guide will involve reflection and criticism, having someone you feel comfortable discussing stuff with will be helpful.
 It's not absolutely necessary, though.
 You can do all of this guide by yourself if you'd prefer.

 ## Scratch - our creativity tool